solidjs/solid/documentation/api.md

 ### `afterEffects(() => <code>)`

 Registers a method that will run after the current execution process is complete.
-If multiple are registered they will processed LIFO (Last In First Out).
 These are useful when waiting on refs to resolves or child DOM nodes to render.

 ### `sample(() => <code>): any`